skillrepos/k8s-dev-v2/codespace-labs.md

 ./update-db.sh <namespace> (such as ./update-db.sh roar)
 ```

-3. After you refresh your browser, you should see a record for “Woody Woodpecker” in the table.
+3. Refresh the browser and you should see a record for “Woody Woodpecker” in the table.
 Now, what happens if we delete the mysql pod and let Kubernetes recreate it?

 ```
 k delete pod -l app=roar-db